logbn/zongzi/README.md

 # Zongzi

-A UDP discovery protocol and cluster control system for Dragonboat.
+A cluster coordinator for Dragonboat.

-- [x] Plug-n-play UDP Multicast Discovery Protocol
-- [x] Global nodehost registry
-- [x] Global shard registry
-- [x] Cluster controller
-- [x] Host controller

-## Work in progress

-Note that this repository represents a very crude proof of concept.
-Expect all aspects of this API to change.

-There are basically no tests.
-A lot of refactoring remains to make this API stable and correct.
-Testing will commence in earnest after the API stabilizes.

-The primary goal of this repository is to completely wrap dragonboat behind a facade that presents a simpler interface with a lot of the complex tasks handled automatically with good defaults.
-It will be opinionated by design and is may not support some Dragonboat features, even in its final form.
+The primary goal of this package is to completely wrap dragonboat behind a facade that presents a simpler interface with a lot of the complex tasks handled automatically using gRPC and good defaults.

+- [ ] Initialize cluster
+- [ ] Auto-join new hosts
+- [ ] Store desired cluster state
+- [ ] Replicate cluster state to all hosts
+- [ ] Reconcile desired and actual cluster state
+- [ ] Provide cluster-wide gRPC message bus

+In order to add a replica to a shard in dragonboat, you must:

+1. Call `SyncRequestAddReplica` on a host that is already a member of the shard
+2. Call `StartReplica` on the host that wishes to join the shard

+The Zongzi Agent simplifies these multi-host operations with a local API that automatically coordinates the necessary multi-host actions required to achieve the desired result.